Cats Tor Walk

 Start and finish at Pym Chair Car Park (arrowed on the following map).
 The following may help if you use a satnav:

-• nearby postcode: SK17 6GJ (this postcode is actually for the Errwood Sailing Club (private), which is about 3 kilometres by road from Pym Chair Car Park.
-You should enter the latitude/longitude or Ordnance Survey grid reference figures into your satnav for a more precise location).
+• nearest postcode: SK17 6GJ (this postcode is actually for the Errwood Sailing Club (private), which is about 3 kilometres by road from Pym Chair Car Park.
+You should enter the latitude/longitude, Ordnance Survey grid reference , or what3words code into your satnav for a more precise location).

 • Latitude, Longitude: 53.288, -2.010